top of page

 Divorce Do's & Don'ts

-While the rules of divorce are never black and white, there are certain measures that can be enacted to minimize the stress that often surrounds them during the time of a divorce.
+When you file for divorce, the dos and don’ts may not always be black and white.
+Certain measures can be enacted to minimize the stress that often surrounds them during the time of a divorce.

 Divorce With Children in Phoenix (child custody)

-The stages for divorces with children are the same as without children.
-However, because of the complicated and sensitive nature of raising children together, cases with minors are often more complex and hostile.
+The stages for divorces with children are the same as those without children.
+However, because of the complicated and sensitive nature of raising children together, cases with minors are often more complex and hostile, requiring an experienced family law lawyer with the sensitivity to handle these cases.

 Termination of Parental Rights & Adoption